Skip to main content

 S Corporations

-Corporations are business entities created under state law.
-They are characterized as artificial persons created for the purpose of conducting business.
-As such, they can hire employees, enter into contracts, acquire assets, and incur liabilities.
-Owners have limited liability.
+Corporations are legal entities created under state law.
+They can hire employees, enter contracts, own assets, and take on liabilities.
+Owners receive limited liability protection.

 General partnerships